-Known as a satellite city in the Klang Valley, Petaling Jaya, or PJ, is more popularly known for its mix of industrial villages and suburban residences.
+A satellite city of Kuala Lumpur in the Klang Valley, Petaling Jaya, or PJ, is known for its mix of industrial and residential activity.

-It's the largest city in the state …
+It's the largest city in the state of Selangor and …

 Putrajaya,which was originally Prang Besar ڤراڠ بسر, was opened in 1918 as Air Hitam by the British and also(Known as Malaysia's first Intelligent Garden City) is the new federal admin…

 Dubbed the 'City of Entertainment', this mountain resort offers a casino, indoor and outdoor theme parks and a golf course.
 Located an hour from Kuala Lumpur, visitors can drive up to the res…